-The LEARNING CENTER is our comprehensive and personalized online learning platform.
-Enjoy more than 100 educational offerings, ask clinical questions, get infusion news, listen to podcasts with industry experts, and much more.
-The INS LEARNING CENTER is the ultimate educational resource for everyone practicing infusion therapy.
+The LEARNING CENTER is our comprehensive online learning platform with more than 100 educational offerings.
+Ask clinical questions, get infusion news, listen to podcasts and much more!

-INS national conferences provide the opportunity to learn directly from infusion experts, get hands-on access to the latest technologies, and share your experience and expertise with hundreds of infusion nurse professionals.
+INS conferences provide the opportunity to learn directly from infusion experts, get hands-on access to the latest technologies and share your experience with other infusion nursing professionals.

-INS publications provide timely, informative, and thought-provoking content that keep you abreast of the latest news and information in the infusion specialty.
-You can enjoy these essential resources in print and online.
+INS publications provide timely, informative, and thought-provoking content that keep you informed on the latest news and developments in the infusion specialty.

 Who are Infusion Nurses?